C-you-know/Action-Based-LLM-Testing-Harness/ReadME.md

 ### 3. Configuration

 *   **API Keys**: Most LLM providers require API keys for authentication.
-KnitSpace expects these keys to be set as environment variables.
+Knit_Space_LLM_Ranker expects these keys to be set as environment variables.
 The specific variable names are typically:
     *   `OPENAI_API_KEY` for OpenAI models
     *   `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) for Gemini/Google models
     *   `MISTRAL_API_KEY` for Mistral models